 We often think that network disconnection is impossible.
-That we need them to work, stay connected, not miss a thing.
-Especially when you work in the web and hosting sector.
-We convince ourselves that we need to check all notifications, be reachable on all channels, visible and available all the time.
+That we need them to work, to stay connected, not to miss a thing.
+All the more so when you're in the business of web and hosting.
+We convince ourselves that we have to check all notifications, be reachable on all channels, visible and available all the time.

-It's perfectly possible to disconnect sufficiently to be at peace, while remaining professional and sufficiently contactable.
-It's not that complex or penalizing.
-While a total cut-off is certainly beyond the objective, it may prove necessary to reframe one's digital usage.
+It is perfectly possible disconnect sufficiently for peace of mind, It's not that complex, and it doesn't penalize you.
+It's not that complex, nor penalizing.
+While a total cut-off is certainly beyond the objective, it may prove necessary to reframe one's use of digital technology.

 The benefits are immediate.
-From day one, you can recapture your attention, your "available brain time".
+From day one, you can get your attention back, your «available brain time».

-As the founder of LRob, web host specializing in WordPress, I thus tested the improbable: I decided to disconnect all social networks to refocus on the essentials.
+As founder of LRob, web host specialized WordPress, so I tested the improbable: I decided to unplug all social networks to refocus on the essentials.

-I tested the experiment for a full month: zero LinkedIn, zero Messenger, (almost) zero YouTube, no scroll refuge.
+I tested the experience for a full month: zero LinkedIn, zero Messenger, (almost) zero YouTube, no scroll refuge.
 The results are astonishing.
 Here's what this digital detox taught me.

 What is Digital Detox?

-This sometimes totally includes shutting down the computer or smartphones.
-But often it involves social networks (LinkedIn, Instagram, TikTok, YouTube, etc.).
-This allows you to cut yourself off from sources of hyperconnection and over-solicitation :
+Sometimes this includes shutting down computers or smartphones altogether.
+But it often involves social networks (LinkedIn, Instagram, TikTok, YouTube, etc.).
+This allows you to cut yourself off from sources of’hyperconnection and over-solicitation :

-The goal?
-Interrupt this constant flow of micro-stimulations that captures our attention, scatters our concentration and exhausts our nervous system.
+The objective?
+Interrupting this constant flow of micro-stimulations that captures our attention, scatters our concentration and exhausts our nervous system.

 Why a digital detox?

-It's not just about productivity: it's about well-being and regaining control of your own choices.
+It's not just a question of productivity: it's a question of well-being and regain control of their own choices.

-In a daily life saturated with screens and distractions, digital detox offers a real breathing space.
+In a daily life saturated with screens and distractions, digital detox offers a a real breathing space.

 It enables :

-• And above all, to take back control of your brain and your consumer choices.
+- And above all regain control over your brain and your consumer choices

-In other words: digital detox means relearning to direct your attention where you choose, and not where the algorithms want to take you.
+In other words: digital detox helps you relearn how to direct attention where we decide, and not where the algorithms want to take it.

 The dopamine economy: when our brains get sucked in

-Fabien Olicard (mentalist) explains it very well in his interview on the Major Mouvement channel: our brain hasn't changed since prehistoric times, but the environment has transformed at the speed of light.
+Fabien Olicard (mentalist) explains it very well in his interview on the Major Mouvement channel: our brains haven't changed since prehistoric times, But the environment has changed at the speed of light.

-Every notification, every video that follows, every change of plan is a micro-shot of dopamine.
-And our brains crave more, like laboratory mice frantically pressing a lever for a little pleasure shot.
+Every notification, every video that follows, every change of shot is a dopamine micro-shot.
+And our brains come back for more, like laboratory mice frantically pressing a lever for a shot of pleasure.

-The problem isn't dopamine per se.
-It's that we get them too easily, without effort, and without any real purpose.
-The result: nothing stimulates us long enough.
+The problem isn't the dopamine itself.
+It's that you get it too easily, without effort, and without any real purpose.
+As a result, nothing stimulates us long enough.
 Reading a book?
 Too long.
 Listening to a friend talk without checking your phone?
 Complicated.
 Working in depth?
 A struggle.

 This video might make you want to make a digital break and give you a few pointers on how to reclaim your brain.